helidon-io/helidon/DEV-GUIDELINES.md

 - <a id="rule-1-1-3"></a>**Rule 1.1.3.** Existing runtime exceptions such as `NoSuchElementException` and `IllegalStateException` may be used when they fit the problem.

+Tests may declare checked exceptions and use `RuntimeException` directly.

 <a id="rule-1-2"></a>**Rule 1.2 — Keep Helidon public APIs and SPIs non-null.** Helidon public APIs and SPIs must not
 accept or return `null`.